mathspp/mathspp/pages/testimonials/20250202-1724-m-ganesh/default.md

     category: review
     tag:
       - newsletter
-published: false
+published: true
 ---

-I always look forward to your newsletters which are very interesting and informative.
+I always look forward to <span>your newsletters which are very interesting and informative</span>.
-Your style of writing is also a delight to read
+Your style of writing is also a delight to read.